A Tutorial on 5G Positioning

 \paragraph{Industrial area} In the industrial area (Fig.~\ref{fig:indoor_industrial}), we placed 4 tri-sectorial cells in the corners near the columns.
 The simulations refer to a worker walking around the area over a U-shaped trajectory.
 A peculiarity of the scene is the high density of metallic surfaces, which produce strong multipath effects.
 As for the tracking in Section~\ref{sec:numerical_results_outdoor}, we employed the \ac{EKF} with a sampling time of 0.7134 s, according to the \ac{PRS} periodicity $T^\text{PRS}_\text{rep}$, and the antenna array is defined by the tuple (1, 1, 4, 4, 1).
 Also in this case, we adopted numerology $\mu=3$ and the parabolic interpolation for \ac{TOA} peak detection.

-The analysis is focused on assessing the tracking ability when using DL-TDOA measurements, comparing the cases of being able to accurately discard NLOS measurements (green curve) with a solution that uses all \acp{TDOA} regardless of the visibility condition (red curve).
+The analysis is focused on assessing the tracking ability when using DL-TDOA measurements, comparing the case where the positioning system is able to accurately detect and discard NLOS measurements (green curve) with a solution that uses all \acp{TDOA} regardless of the visibility condition (red curve).

 The estimated trajectories are reported in Fig.~\ref{fig:indoor_ekf}, which shows remarkable improvements brought by an NLOS identification algorithm in discarding unreliable measurements, even in the presence of strong multipath caused by metallic objects and surfaces.
-Fig.~\ref{fig:heatmap-industrial} reports the heatmap of the positioning error, observe that the large positioning errors for the EKF that uses all DL-TDOA measurements are mainly present near the obstacles that prevent direct \acp{BS} visibility.
+Fig.~\ref{fig:heatmap-industrial} reports the heatmap of the positioning error, observing that the large positioning errors for the EKF that uses all DL-TDOA measurements are mainly present near the obstacles that prevent direct \acp{BS} visibility.
 Overall, we achieve a mean accuracy of 1.97~m for the EKF without NLOS mitigation and of 0.28~m for the EKF discarding \ac{NLOS} measurements.